5 min read

 It happens all the time.
 It’s like you’re discussing the same subject but speaking different languages.
 For example, if I told you to stop using TLAs, you might not know that stands for three-letter acronyms.
 See how that works?
 And that’s not even technical.

-IT is rampant with technical terms, acronyms, buzzwords, and jargon.
+IT and the Internet of Things is rampant with technical terms, acronyms, buzzwords, and jargon.
 For those working with technology, these terms are common and work as a shorthand for communication, but it can be frustrating for business leaders that need to know what’s happening.
 “Tech talk” can also lead to misunderstandings and conflict.

 Effective tech leaders must translate this shorthand in a way that business leaders can understand to make better decisions.
 This isn’t about talking down to someone but rather about providing clarity so everyone is on the same page when it comes to the technical infrastructure on which the company runs and relies.